 Constructs a potentially nonconvex extension of a spatial object by

-performing dilation by convex + concave
+performing dilation by convex + concave followed by

-by closing (dilation + erosion) by concave
+by closing (dilation + erosion) by concave.

 Usage